-Dialectical Behavioral Therapy (DBT), like CBT, focuses on the social and emotional challenges associated with ADHD and other neurolpsychological disorders.
-Created by Marsha Linehan, Ph.D., ABPP, a professor of psychology at the University of Washington and founder of The Linehan Institute, DBT was initially designed to treat the harmful behaviors of patients diagnosed with borderline personality disorder (BPD).3 It is now the go-to treatment for improving emotional regulation skills in those diagnosed with anxiety and ADHD.
+Dialectical Behavioral Therapy (DBT), like CBT, focuses on the social and emotional challenges associated with ADHD and other neuro-psychological disorders.
+Created by Marsha Linehan, Ph.D., ABPP, a professor of psychology at the University of Washington and founder of The Linehan Institute, DBT was initially designed to treat the harmful behaviors of patients diagnosed with borderline personality disorder (BPD).3 It is now one of the most successful treatments for improving emotional regulation skills.
 DBT is taught in a series of skill-based modules in weekly group sessions — each one focused on a particular skill.
 Individual therapists provide additional support to personalize the use of these skills in life situations.

 ADHD Therapy #4: ADHD Coaching

 ADHD coaches help children, teens, and adults with ADHD organize and take charge of their lives.
 More specifically, coaches can help their clients achieve emotional/intellectual growth, strong social skills, effective learning strategies, compelling career and business exploration, and thoughtful financial planning.

 A professionally trained ADHD coach can realistically assist his or her ADHD clients in building skills like: